The Left Bank

 - Opening times Mon–Fri 9am–midnight; Sat/Sun 10am–midnight

 - Bar open Mon–Thu 9am–midnight; Fri/Sat 9am–1am; Sun 10am–midnight

 - Food served Mon–Fri 9am–10pm; Sat/Sun 10am–10pm

 - Average price £7.50 (lunch); £21 (evening meal)

 - Website www.theleftbank.co.uk

-With its bijou mezzanine dining area, outdoor bench and emphasis on accessible, creative cooking, this bistro is a West End favourite.
+With its bijou mezzanine dining area and emphasis on accessible, creative cooking, this bistro is a West End favourite.

 This review is taken from the current (2016) edition.